janko/image_processing/doc/minimagick.md

 Resizes the image to fit within the specified dimensions while retaining the original aspect ratio.
 Will downsize the image if it's larger than the specified dimensions or upsize if it's smaller.
+See [this article][fit] for more details.

 ```rb
 pipeline = ImageProcessing::MiniMagick.source(image) # 600x800